 Constantly being in a relationship might not be for you if you’re someone that enjoys their alone time.
-As Bill Maher puts it, society has you believe there’s something wrong with single people but if you enjoy it, then embrace it.
+As Bill Maher puts it, society makes you believe there’s something wrong with single people but if you enjoy it — embrace it.

 5) Get married

 When are you getting married?
 It’s a common and often dreaded question from friends and relatives.
 Marriage for most of history was about practical purposes.
 The tradition of marriage started out as a strategic tool to establish trade ties but we now live in an age where cooked meals are delivered to your doorstep and you can find a partner by swiping on your smartphone.
 It’s fair to say, life is a lot easier and very different.
-Just as the origin of shaking hands started out as a way to show that neither person was carrying a weapon but carried on to the present day, so did marriage.
-In light of COVID-19, the tradition of handshaking is in the balance.
+There are many traditions from hundreds of years ago that persist, such as shaking hands.
+This started out as a peaceful gesture to demonstrate you weren’t hiding a dagger up your sleeve.
+In light of COVID-19, this tradition is in the balance.
 Any social expectation that’s based on a tradition from hundreds of years ago deserves to be questioned.

 6) Have children

 Studies have shown that people fall somewhere on the scale of wanting children a lot to not at all.
-If you fall into the latter camp then you should question whether social expectations should force your hand.
+If you fall into the latter camp then you should question whether your hand should be forced.
 Society makes us believe that there’s something magical about having children and it will be a bed of roses but people do regret the decision.
 Statistics are sparse on such a taboo topic but a YouGov survey in Germany found 8% of participants regretted parenthood.
 We often hear “it’s the best decision of my life” but it could be the worst.

 It’s taboo to talk about how stupid office work is.
 Ever broach the subject and it feels like a rendition of the emperor’s new clothes.
 If your job makes a difference then I get it, but most office jobs don’t.
 37% of British workers believe their jobs are meaningless according to a YouGov poll.
 Who on earth likes mind-numbing meetings, office politics, PowerPoint and email?
 It’s all a charade, “your real job is shopping” as Adam Curtis puts it.
 Despite all of this, a lot of people claim to like or love their job.
 I understand that you don’t want to talk loudly in the office about how pointless your work is.
 But don’t lie to yourself.
 This is what’s commonly referred to as cognitive dissonance.
 Wake up, smell the coffee, the chances are your job serves no purpose other than earning money to pay the bills.
 As David Graeber puts it “Capitalism creates unnecessary jobs in order for the wheels to merely keep on turning”.